home-assistant/home-assistant.io/source/_components/switch.rfxtrx.markdown

 - Use this code to add a new switch in your configuration.yaml
 - Launch your homeassistant and go the website.
 - Enable learning mode on your switch (i.e. push learn button or plug it in a wall socket)
-- Toggle your new switch in the homeassisant interface
+- Toggle your new switch in the Home Assistant interface

 ## {% linkable_title Examples %}